theAester/frenderer/README.md

 # Notes:
 Code reviews and critisism is appreciated.
 You can email through hiradcode@yahoo.com

-The current release relies on cpu and main memory to do all the calculations and hence is a little slow.
-A greate TODO is to leave some of the calculations to the GPU which would be a huge speed up.
+~The current release relies on cpu and main memory to do all the calculations and hence is a little slow.
+A greate TODO is to leave some of the calculations to the GPU which would be a huge speed up.~ DONE! check out [frenderer-cuda](https://github.com/theAester/frenderer-cuda.git).